seanlokeee/TrackCI/src/README.md

 `e2e.sh` script is used for convenience as it requires only a single command `sh e2e.sh` to run all commands in it which sets up e2e test environment and starts running e2e tests.
 It only requires a single terminal to be open to run the test successfully and the terminal can be re-used again locally

 `start:prod` starts application in production environment where database details are required for connection purpose, npx command waits for returning http code 2XX HEAD, `test-e2e` script is used to run e2e tests and `npx kill-port 3000` kills application host port as it is still running.
-To run test locally, follow commands listed on **Run E2E Tests**
+To run e2e test locally, when port is free, docker container is up, `sh e2e.sh` and check **e2e-test-result** folder

 **Script Explanation:**
 -  Database details need to pass in order to access the servian database for both start:prod and test-e2e